-Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) (Note 3: Items not detailed above are not re-measurements and therefore have not been dealt with.)
-Lessors All remeasurements included in profit or loss. Х • Included re-measurement (ii), (v) and (vii) as defined.
-Except for: Operating lease • Impairment/subsequent reversal of impairment of the underlying non-financial asset. Х • Remeasurement of an asset Sale and leaseback Transfer of the asset is a sale • Gain or loss arising from rights transferred to the buyer/lessor (The same rules apply as for the disposal of property, plant and equipment). Х Remeasurement of an asset IAS 2 Inventories • Re-measurements in terms of this standard. Х • Included re-measurement (i) as defined. • Write down or reversal of write down to net realisable value (paragraph 34). Х • Included re-measurement (i) and (iii) as defined.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 16 ⊠ Ø α Lessors All remeasurements included in profit or loss.
+Except for: Operating lease Х • Included re-measurement (i), (ii) and (vi) as defined.
+Impairment/subsequent reversal of impairment of the underlying non-financial asset.
+X Remeasurement of an asset Sale and leaseback Transfer of the asset is a sale • Gain or loss arising from rights transferred to the buyer/lessor (The same rules apply as for the X • Remeasurement of an asset IFRS 17 β disposal of property, plant and equipment).
+Insurance Contracts ΙΓΚ5 17 β All remeasurements included in profit or loss.
+X Included re-measurement (vii) as defined.
+The reclassification of any remeasurements from other comprehensive income to profit or loss.
+X Included re-measurement (vii) as defined.
+IAS 2 Inventories • Re-measurements in terms of this standard. • Write down or reversal of write down to net realisable value (paragraph 34).
+X X Included re-measurement (i) as defined.
+Included re-measurement (i) and (iii) as defined.
 IAS 12 Income Taxes • Increases or decreases in the deferred tax balance resulting from the use of a different tax rate.
-For example, a change in the corporate income tax rate, or a change in the inclusion rate for capital gains or a change in that tax rate due to a change in the manner in which the entity expects to recover or settle the carrying amount of its assets and liabilities. Х • Included re-measurement (i) as defined.
-Except for: Changes in the deferred tax balance resulting from the use of a different tax rate that relates to items that were excluded from headline earnings in the current or prior period(s). Х • Tax effects of items excluded from headline earnings are also excluded.
+For example, a change in the corporate income tax rate, or a change in the inclusion rate for capital gains or a change in that tax rate due to a change in the manner in which the entity expects to recover or settle the carrying amount of its assets and liabilities. Х Included re-measurement (i) as defined.
+Except for: Changes in the deferred tax balance resulting from the use of a different tax rate that relates to items that were excluded from headline earnings in the current or prior X Tax effects of items excluded from headline earnings are also excluded.